Pharmaceutical Company CEOs Face Grilling in Senate Over High Drug Prices

 Taubert of Johnson & Johnson said the company's final price would depend on whether additional fees were imposed by pharmacy benefit managers.

-However, they said they don't want to see the government negotiating drug prices directly through Medicare, a proposal which has been brought forward by Democrats and was originally embraced by President Trump.
+However, they said they don't want to see the government negotiating drug prices directly through Medicare, a proposal that has been brought forward by Democrats and was originally embraced by President Trump.

 "The government should not directly control the price of medicines either through federal government price controls or worse, outsourcing prices to other countries," Brandicourt said.

-Even as the companies protest that the high list prices on their products don't reflect what they actually make on those products, drug makers' have consistently enjoyed some of the highest profit margin of any industry.
+Even as the companies protest that the high list prices of their products don't reflect what they actually make on those products, drugmakers have consistently enjoyed some of the highest profit margins of any industry.

-Pharmaceutical manufacturers' profit margins have exceeded 26 percent for the last three years, and 22 percent for the past ten years, according to a presentation by CVS Health which cited Macrotrends.net as its source.
+Pharmaceutical manufacturers' profit margins have exceeded 26 percent for the last three years and 22 percent for the past 10 years, according to a presentation by CVS Health that cited Macrotrends.net as its source.

-The company executives were not supportive of another Trump proposal to tie the price Medicare pays for drugs to the prices paid in other developed countries.
+The company executives were not supportive of another Trump proposal to tie the price that Medicare pays for drugs to the prices paid in other developed countries.

 "We need an American solution to this American challenge," said Taubert of Johnson & Johnson's Janssen unit.

-Sen. Wyden grilled Richard Gonzalez, CEO of AbbVie, about why his company's drugs cost on average 40 percent less in Germany and France than in the US.
-(AbbVie makes the drug Humira which generates about $18 billion in revenue for the company each year.)
+Wyden grilled Richard Gonzalez, CEO of AbbVie, about why his company's drugs cost on average 40 percent less in Germany and France than in the United States.
+(AbbVie makes the drug Humira, which generates about $18 billion in revenue for the company each year.)

 "You've got a double standard," Wyden said.
 "You're willing to sit by and hose the American consumer and give the breaks to people overseas."

-Gonzalez acknowledged that the company makes profit in those countries, even with the lower prices, but warned of dire consequence if U.S. prices fell to those levels.
+Gonzalez acknowledged that the company makes a profit in those countries, even with the lower prices, but warned of dire consequence if U.S. prices fell to those levels.

-"If a market the size of the U.S. were to collapse to the lower end of that pricing model, I can just tell you that AbbVie would not be able to invest in the level of R&D that it invests in today," Gonzalez said.
+"If a market the size of the U.S. were to collapse to the lower end of that pricing model, I can just tell you that AbbVie would not be able to invest in the level of R & D that it invests in today," Gonzalez said.

 In response to a question from Grassley, all the CEOs said they consider the risk of negative public opinion when they decide on their list prices.
-The Trump Administration has proposed requiring companies to include their drugs' list prices in all their direct-to-consumer advertising, a plan the companies have resisted.
+The Trump administration has proposed requiring companies to include their drugs' list prices in all their direct-to-consumer advertising, a plan the companies have resisted.

 They also said they consider the reaction of federal officials to their price announcements.